Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • CaST - Catchment Systems Thinking is United Utilities’ approach to managing catchments in a holistic, integrated manner.
 Link

-• Catchment Monitoring Cooperative, - led by The Rivers Trust and United Utilities, aims to combine river water quality data in a local collaborative evidence base.
+• Catchment Monitoring Cooperative - led by The Rivers Trust and United Utilities, aims to combine river water quality data in a local collaborative evidence base.
 This will allow data collected through citizen science and community monitoring to contribute to evidence-based integrated catchment management.
 The Upper Mersey has been selected as one of eight demonstrator catchments to develop and implement the proposal.

 Furthermore, funded through the Green Recovery Challenge Fund, Mersey Rivers Trust has trained 11 volunteers as River Guardians in the Bollin catchment.
 These volunteers undertake monthly water quality sampling and kick sample surveying of aquatic invertebrates at priority locations along the River Bollin and its tributaries.